EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 .. admonition:: Description

-   Validation of fraction maps is commonly conducted by comparison of estimated and reference fractions using scatterplots and statistical measures (e.g., mean absolute error, root mean squared error, R², slope and intercept of a linear fitted regression model).
+   Validation of fraction maps is typically performed by comparing estimated and reference fractions through scatterplots and various statistical measures.
+These measures include mean absolute error, root mean squared error, R², as well as the slope and intercept of a linear fitted regression model.
 This exercise……

-   * illustrates the validation procedure for fraction maps
+   * Illustrates the validation procedure for fraction maps.
-   * introduces EnMAP-Box geoalgorithms for producing reference fractions from high resolution land cover information and for statistical accuracy assessment of fraction maps.
+   * Introduces EnMAP-Box geoalgorithms for producing reference fractions from high resolution land cover information and statistical accuracy assessment of fraction maps.

    Duration: 15 min